MrHedmad/kerblam/README.md

 Kerblam! will add the proper pattern to the `.gitignore` file to filter out that specific file.

-The optional `--sponge` flag makes Kerblam! check the `.gitignore` file for duplicated entries, and only retain one copy of each pattern.
+The optional `--compress` flag makes Kerblam! check the `.gitignore` file for duplicated entries, and only retain one copy of each pattern.
-This preserves comments and empty lines.
+This also cleans up comments and whitespace in a sensible way.

+> [!TIP]
+> The `--compress` flag allows to fix ignoring stuff twice.
+> E.g. `kerblam ignore Rust && kerblam ignore Rust --compress` is the same as
+> running `kerblam ignore Rust` just once.

 ---